njabbott/secureChat/frontend/README.md

-# Chat Magic - Frontend
+# Secure Chat - Frontend

-Angular 17 frontend for Chat Magic with a LinkedIn-inspired design.
+Angular 17 frontend for Secure Chat with a LinkedIn-inspired design.

 ## Features